What's Tested on the GMAT: Data Insights

 As its name suggests, Multi-Source Reasoning questions test your ability to take information from multiple sources and synthesize it to answer questions.
 The information will be presented on two to three tabbed pages.
 You will have to click through the tabs to find the information you need.
 The data can be in the form of text, charts, or tables and may be presented in a combination of all three.

 The tabbed pages are on the left side of the screen, and the questions are on the right.
-There may be more than one page of questions associated with a prompt, in which case you must click on the Next button to advance to the next page of questions.
+There will be three separate questions associated with a prompt, so you’ll click on the Next button to advance to the next question screen.
 You can get hands-on experience with tabbed pages in your online resources.
 Take a few minutes to become familiar with the navigation of this section.
 Doing so will save you valuable time when answering the questions.

 Some of the questions about the tabbed information will be in the standard multiple-choice format that you’re familiar with from the Verbal and Quantitative sections.
-Others, called multiple–dichotomous choice questions, will require you to evaluate multiple statements individually; you may be required to figure out whether statements are true or whether certain expenditures are within a given budget.
-Each of these yes/no or true/false questions will require you to evaluate three separate statements.
+Others, called “either-or” questions, will require you to evaluate three statements on a binary scale: yes/no, true/false, justified/not justified, and so on.

 Table Analysis Questions on the GMAT